moltaweb/learning-notes/java-udemy-Tim_Buchalka.md

 ### static vs instance

-Static methods do not require an instance to be called (exple: `System,out.println()`)
+Static methods do not require an instance to be called (exple: `System.out.println()`)

-Instance methods require an instance created through the "new" keyword
+Instance methods require an instance created through the `new` keyword

 static variables are shared among all the instances of a class.
 When we modify a static variable in one instance of a Class, its value is modified in all other instances

 instance variables belong to the instance, each instance has its own copy of the variable

 [Back to top](#toc---table-of-contents)

 _____________________

 ## 7) OOP Part 2

 ### Composition

 Composition defines a relationship.
 Example: a Computer has a Motherbord, a Monitor, a Case

 Inheritance is an "is-a" relationship.
 Composition is a "has-a".
 You do composition by having an instance of another class C as a field of your class, instead of extending C

-This also allows ro concatenate method calls.
+This also allows to concatenate method calls.
 Exple:

-thePC.getMonitor().drawPixelAt(1500, 1200, "red");
+`thePC.getMonitor().drawPixelAt(1500, 1200, "red");`

 ### Encapsulation

 Encapsulation in Java is a mechanism of wrapping the data (variables) and code acting on the data (methods) together as a single unit.
 In encapsulation, the variables of a class will be hidden from other classes, and can be accessed only through the methods of their current class.
 Therefore, it is also known as data hiding.

 The goal is not security, but to limit the functioning of classes to affect other classes.
 Thus, classes act as black-boxes.

 We try and prevent possible issues:
 * accessing private data that we might not want to expose
 * if we change the name of a variable in our class, if public, we must go and change it everywhere
 * assist data validation, through constructors and getters/setters